DirkR/capturadio/README.md

 ## Configuration

-At startup _CaptuRadio_ reads all configuration data from `~/.capturadio/capturadiorc`.
-If this file does not exist, then you have to create it. _CaptuRadio_ comes with a sample configuration file as template.
+At startup _CaptuRadio_ reads all configuration data from the configuration file.
+It looks for it at

+  * ./capturadiorc (in the current directory)
+  * ~/.capturadio/capturadiorc
+  * ~/.capturadiorc'
+  * /etc/capturadiorc

+If this file does not exist, then `~/.capturadio/capturadiorc` is created using defult values.

-The station is defined in `~/.capturadio/capturadiorc` in the section `[]stations]`.
-Every entry consists of a key-value-pair defining the station name and the MP3 stream URL.
+The stations is defined in the section `[stations]`.
+Every entry consists of a key-value-pair defining the station identifier and the MP3 stream URL.

     [stations]
     station1 = http://example.org/station1/mp3